BloodhoundAllfather/dembe/README.md

 # Dembe
 ## TCP data transporter: single-file, lightweight and fast

-Dembe is TCP transporter written in C. It makes two TCP connections (either via listening or connecting) and sends out the data received from the other end and vice versa with its muti-threaded design.
+Dembe is a TCP tunnel application written in C. It makes two TCP connections (either via listening or connecting) and sends out the data received from the other end and vice versa with its muti-threaded design.
 The reason it's single file is that you can easily transfer the file to any machine, build it and use it there.
 On 64-bit Ubuntu that I tested, compiled executable was 21 KB.

 ## Usage